Eight-weight king and boxing legend Manny Pacquiao finds himself in the unusual training position for a fight as the underdog.

 The “Pacman” is gearing up to battle Errol Spence for the WBC and IBF welterweight titles and has cranked up training in Los Angeles.

-Posting videos daily, Pacquaio looks in the shape of his life at the age of 42.
-According to boxing odds released, the former champion is at +180 compared to Spence’s -250.
+Posting videos daily, Pacquaio looks at the shape of his life at the age of 42.
+According to boxing odds released by Bet MGM, the former champion is at +180 compared to Spence’s -250.

 “There were a lot of opportunities for me to pick an easier fight than this.
 But I picked Errol Spence Jr. because I want a real fight and a great fight for the fans.
 I’m a fighter, and boxing is my passion,” said Pacquiao.